dhiltonp/pop/docs/source/book/problem.rst

 applications needing to work in concert in a brittle infrastructure creates issues with infrastructure management.
-These issues are so bad that we have spent the years between 2010 and 2020 reinventing how code should be deployed time and time again, on;y introducing more and more complicated code management models.
+These issues are so bad that we have spent the years between 2010 and 2020 reinventing how code should be deployed time and time again, only introducing more and more complicated code management models.

 The Mythical Man Month